Hackers who toppled Connect SUS assume attack on Correios - News

 “We announced a cyber attack against CORREIOS.com.br.
 The services are currently offline!
 More information soon”, says the message published by the group on Telegram.

-The Lapsus$ group also claims responsibility for the cyber attacks to the Ministry of Health, Federal Police, ANTT (National Land Transport Agency and Ministry of Economy.
-See those affected:
+The Lapsus$ group also claims responsibility for the cyber attacks to the Ministry of Health, the Federal Police, ANTT (National Land Transport Agency) and the Ministry of Economy.
+See those affected.

-The report contacted the Ministry of Communications and the Federal Police, and is awaiting a response on the case.
-The Correios’ press office said it was investigating the origin of the instability on the website, but did not confirm the hacker attack.
-The agency said technical teams are working to re-establish the system.
+The reporter contacted the Ministry of Communications and the Federal Police and is awaiting a response on the case.
+The Correios’ press office said it was investigating the origin of the instability on the website, but did not confirm the attack by the hackers.
+The agency said that the technical teams are working to restore the system.
 According to the press office, there was no data hijacking or loss of information.

 “Correios informs that, on the morning of Thursday, 12/23, part of the corporate systems and Portal dos Correios presented instability/unavailability.
 We have already returned to operating with almost full capacity.
 The technical teams are working for full standardization, in the shortest time possible.
 There is no sign of loss of information or data sequestration.
 Correios reaffirms the security and integrity of data and its information systems, essential for providing services to our customers,” says the note.